evadogstar/qvm-screenshot-tool/README.md

 Features
 ----
-* Make screenshots with ksnapshot or scrot
+* Make screenshots with ksnapshot or deepin-screenshot
+* Draw, annotate, select area on screenshot
 * Upload screenshots to AppVM
 * Auto-Start VM if it's not running
 * Upload screenshots to imgurl server and provide urls